 Major Outcomes of COP26

-• First-ever explicit mention of phasing down coal power and eliminating inefficient fossil fuel subsidies in a COP agreement.
+- First-ever explicit commitment to "phase down" unabated coal power and phase out inefficient fossil fuel subsidies

-• Global Methane Pledge to reduce methane emissions by 30% by 2030.
+- Launch of Global Methane Pledge to reduce methane emissions by 30% by 2030, signed by 100+ countries

 India's Commitments at COP26